lennonokun/hustle/README.md

   - different layout for single
   - different modes like hard mode
 - sync with wordle, duordle, quordle, octordle's, etc daily
+* create github releases?
 * make more easily installable
   - try to publish to AUR?
+  - create packages for more distros
   - config file (colors, replacement method, etc)